CZHQuality/AAA-Pix2pix/README.md

-# SMBEA: Serial-Mini-Batch-Ensemble-Attack against Pixel-to-Pixel Tasks, such as Saliency Detection, Depth Estimation, Image Translation, Style Transfer, etc.
+# SMBEA: Serial-Mini-Batch-Ensemble-Attack

+**SMBEA is a new Black-Box Adversarial Attack against various Pixel-to-Pixel Tasks, such as Saliency Detection, Depth Estimation, Image Translation, Style Transfer, etc.**

 **A preliminary version of this repository has been accepted by** **AAAI2020**: **‘‘A New Ensemble Adversarial Attack Powered by Long-term Gradient Memories’’**